Want to hear a story?

 Story Craft began that first fall, a 6-week course on how to put together stories that people would actually want to read.
 I had three takers.

 By fall 2016 it had become a 10-week course with an online component, and it was full.

 When I moved out of Write CY in mid-2017, I took Story Craft on the road, thinking about stories with kids and adults at schools, universities, summer camps and festivals.

 And no, I don't ever regret quitting my job.

 STORY CRAFT WORKSHOPS

 This 10-week course in creative blogging introduces storytelling techniques and visual ideas that will help you develop your online voice and boost your readership across social media platforms.
 We cover storytelling for web content writing and blogs, design and visual language tips for creating attractive, responsive layouts for your content, effective scheduling habits for social media and techniques for repurposing your content across social media platforms.
-Creative Blogging is perfect for entrepreneurs building brands, creatives looking for visibility for their work, or anyone with a niche concept they’re crazy about.
-Check out the first workshop here.

 Story Craft Junior

 Learning how stories work makes teens better readers, writers, communicators and empathizers.
 Plus, it’s just a lot of fun.
 In this 6-week creative writing course teens ages 12-16 will learn how to put together plots, build compelling characters and write engaging descriptions as we explore our literary voices in a number of different styles.
 We’ll cover in group and solo projects: short stories, flash fiction, creative non-fiction and blog writing.